jimsyyap/error_app/reference_guide.md

-# Tennis Error Tracker: Project Reference Guide
+# Tracker: Project Reference Guide

 This document serves as a comprehensive reference for the **Tennis Error Tracker** web application, a tool designed for tennis players to log and analyze unforced errors during matches.
 It includes the project overview, technical stack, database schema, API contracts, file/folder structure, setup instructions, and a development roadmap—everything needed to understand, contribute to, or troubleshoot the project.